 Furthermore, the myriad small actions of many volunteers within this restoration show that great things can be achieved without the need for any one ‘Atlas’ figure to shoulder the burden alone.

 Above all, cranes are adaptable.
 In this, they mirror the behaviour of a good smattering of the people of the Levels who, in inventing new ways to forge livelihoods on the land, are working with it rather than in conflict with it.
 As Stathe farmer Roderick Hector said in reflecting on the floods; “you can’t fight nature”.

 Cranes = adaptability = new thinking/creativity = survival.

-Echo-Maker has been presented in various locations within the landscape of the Levels, at Green Man Festival, 2019 (to an audience of over 20,000) and was the subject of a feature on BBC’s Countryfile which aired to around 8 million people in 2018.
+Echo-Maker has been presented in various locations within the landscape of the Levels, at festivals and was the subject of a feature on BBC’s Countryfile which aired to around 8 million people in 2018.
 It is then a story of hope in large part told by the people that inhabit the landscape from which it was formed – and whose lives are mirrored in the lives of these deeply charismatic birds

 Cranes from the Somerset flock have nested in South East Wales since 2016, successfully rearing their own young.